simoneboscolo99/5K_JFS/Tutorial.md

-# Tutorial input scene file
+# Tutorial for the Input Scene File

 In this file we provide the necessary instructions to build the input file describing the scene.
 We advise you not to skip this tutorial!
 At the end of this file you will be able to understand [these](https://github.com/simoneboscolo99/5K_JFS/tree/master/5K_JFS/Examples) examples and to build your own images.